 You can find Sweet Potato FuFu from African and Spanakopittá from Greece.
 You might want to try Norwegian Rice Cream with Strawberry Sauce with a glass of Cherry Kijafa or perhaps a Chocolate Macadamia and Caramel Tartlet with a glass of Merlot from Australia is more to your tasting.
 Does it all sound absolutely divine?
 Does it all sound positively expensive?
 Well, it is divine, but it actually isn’t very expensive.
 Because you are not getting a full serving, but just a sampling.
 The cost is kept between $1.50 and $4.50 a serving.
 Five to six samplings can constitute a nice meal for about the same price as a counter service meal.

-Aside from wine from various countries, there are several wine tasting and pairing seminars which you can also attend.
+Aside from wine from various countries, there are several wine tasting and pairing seminars that you can also attend.
 These vary between free and around $125 per person depending on the event.
 There are other free seminars offered throughout the weeks and some of these rotate based on who is presenting them.
-There is a delightful beer tasting seminar that is held outside the Rose and Crown as well as a tea seminar which debuted last year with a full capacity every offering!
+There is a delightful beer tasting seminar that is held outside the Rose and Crown as well as a tea seminar that debuted last year with a full capacity for every offering!
 (Note: Be sure to sign up for both the beer and tea seminars first thing in the morning as they do become full quickly.)
-Australia is always present with a “walk about” and other vineyards send their wine masters out to give talks and presentations on wine.
+Australia is always present with a “walkabout” and other vineyards send their wine masters out to give talks and presentations on wine.

 If you have children who will be attending with you, don’t fret!
 There is plenty for them to do as well.
 Perhaps they will don a paper hat and try their hand at cookie baking.
 Or maybe they will make bee crafts as they learn about honey.
 They could even learn a few things about peanuts!
 They might even surprise themselves in finding that they actually like Beef Stroganoff and want you to make it for them every week!